All people should be able to live in accessible, affordable housing. North Carolina has resources that help people with disabilities obtain housing.

 If you believe you have been discriminated against due to your disability, contact Disability Rights NC at 1-877-235-4210.

 Is there any housing assistance for people with AIDS?

-The Housing Opportunities Program for People with AIDS (HOPWA) provides housing assistance and supportive services for low-income persons with HIV/AIDS and their families by subsidizing a portion of the household’s monthly rent.
+The Housing Opportunities Program for Persons with AIDS (HOPWA) provides housing assistance and supportive services for low-income persons with HIV/AIDS and their families by subsidizing a portion of the household’s monthly rent.
 Assisted households are responsible for paying approximately 30% of their adjusted monthly income for rent and utilities.
 The program pays the balance of the rent to the landlord.